- Prayer and Worship

-NFP is an umbrella term for certain methods used to achieve and avoid pregnancies.
+Natural Family Planning is an umbrella term for certain methods used to achieve and avoid pregnancies.
 These methods are based on observation of the naturally occurring signs and symptoms of the fertile and infertile phases of a woman's menstrual cycle.
 Couples using NFP to avoid pregnancy abstain from intercourse and genital contact during the fertile phase of the woman's cycle.
 No drugs, devices, or surgical procedures are used to avoid pregnancy.

 Helping couples to deepen conjugal love and achieve responsible parenthood is part of the Church's total pastoral ministry to Catholic spouses.
 Fulfillment of this ministry includes both education and pastoral care.
 This means "instilling conviction and offering practical help to those who wish to live out their parenthood in a truly responsible way" (Familiaris consortio, #35).

 Secretariat for Laity, Marriage, Family Life & Youth

 By accepting this message, you will be leaving the website of the